leancodepl/corelibrary/docs/cqrs/output_caching/index.md

 - **Don't cache operations with side effects that must execute every time:** If an operation has important side effects (e.g., logging, analytics, notifications) that need to happen on every call, it should not be cached.
 Only cache operations where the primary value is the returned data.
 - **Don't cache user-specific data without varying by user:** Always vary by user ID for personalized data.
 - **Don't set very long expiration times:** Stale data can cause confusion and bugs.
-- **Don't cache sensitive data:** Be careful with responses containing PII or sensitive information.
-- **Don't assume local execution with output cache works:** Output caching only works with HTTP requests.
+- **Don't assume local execution with output cache works:** Output caching only works with HTTP requests, local executor will fail if output caching is attempted on the local pipeline.

 ## Testing Cache Policies